Chen-Yiyang/nus-cheatsheets/README.md

 ### CS3241 Computer Graphics
+- Midterm: A detailed summary sheet for Midterm, covering till Chapter 6 Rasterisation.
+Worked together with [Zihao](https://github.com/9teMare).
-- Cheatsheet: Updated for Midterm.
-Worked together with [Zihao](https://github.com/9teMare) for the cheatsheet.
+- Cheatsheet: A detailed summary sheet for Final, including all content for the module.
+Worked together with [Zihao](https://github.com/9teMare).

 ### CS3243 Introduction to Artificial Intelligence
 - Midterm: A 2-page summary sheet for Midterm.